pemn/Namedtable/README.md

 Provides many tools for data manipulation and statistics.
 Some of these tools are very hard to find even in commercial packages.
 Available as a standalone perl module.
 All required modules are standard in most perl distros.
 Can be used as guideline for creating a equivalent library in other interpreted languages.
-Its similar in concept and features to pythons pandas Dataframe library.
+Its similar in concept and features to python pandas.Dataframe library.

 ## Features
 - Multiple input formats: csv,txt,prn,xls,xlsx and some proprietary formats (bmf,dm,dmp)